stanfordjournalism/stanford-progj-2021/docs/datakit.md

 pipenv shell
 ```

 At this point, you could add new files to the project, for example a Python or Bash script.
 Normally you'll use a text editor such as Visual Studio Code to create and save new files.

-Just make sure to save those files somewhere *inside* this newly created project folder.
-A python or Bash script, for example, should go in the `scripts/` directory.
+Just make sure to save code files somewhere *inside* this newly created project folder.
+A Bash or Python script, for example, should go in the `scripts/` directory.

+### The git two-step

+You should think of this new project folder as much more than a mere collection of files and directories.
+Instead, it's more akin to a system for storing all of the incremental changes made to your files over time.
+This is an incredibly powerful and useful way of working, but it does require a bit more overhead to manage.

-Saving code in your text editor is the first part of a multi-step "saving" process.
-You also need to save your code using the [git][] version version control system.
-Think of this project folder as containing a local, versioned database of all the incremental changes made to your files.
+With this type of workflow, saving code in your text editor is the first part of a multi-step "saving" process.
+You also need to save your code using the [git][] version control system.

+We've provided some basic shell commands that will simplify the process of saving code to your local git repository and "pushing" those changes to GitHub.

-These changes can be saved by run running the following from *inside* the project directory:
+To use the commands, make sure you've navigated *inside* the project directory:

 ```
 # Navigate to the project folder